 Contact: esadiazleon AT gmail DOT com

-"Phenomenal Concepts: Neither Circular Nor Opaque", conditionally accepted in Philosophical Psychology.
+"Phenomenal Concepts: Neither Circular Nor Opaque", forthcoming in Philosophical Psychology.

 "Woman as a Politically Significant Term: A Solution to the Puzzle", Hypatia 31(2), pp. 245-58, 2016.

 "Norms of Judgement, Naturalism, and Normativism about Content", Philosophical Explorations 19(1), pp. 48-58, 2016.